yegor256/blog/_posts/2014/jun/2014-06-01-aop-aspectj-java-method-logging.md

 date: 2014-06-01
 tags: aop java logging jcabi
 description:
-  For traceability and debugging purporses, it can be very convenient to log execution details of every method.
+  For traceability and debugging purposes, it can be very convenient to log execution details of every method.
   This article explains how this can be done with AspectJ and Java annotations.